 For the cabbage, I use a half of a large head (save the rest for stir-fry!) and cut it into wedges lengthwise, with the core still attached (you can see how I’ve done it in the photo).
 This keeps the leaves together.
 So in the run-up to the final hour of cooking, I remove the potatoes and carrots, put the meat in the bottom of the slow-cooker so it’s submerged in the juice, arrange the cabbage around it, and turn the slow-cooker to high.
 Cooked this way, the cabbage retains some of its texture rather than turning into non-descript, greenish mush.

-After this final hour, I let the meat, juices, and cabbage cool down slightly before putting them in the refrigerator.
+After this final hour, I let the crockpot corned beef & cabbage cool down slightly before putting them in the refrigerator.

 Remember that collagen I mentioned before?
 By now, it should all be melted.
 Putting the meat in the refrigerator gives the resulting gelatin a chance to redistribute and set up throughout the meat—a huge flavor boost, not to mention that the meat will be tender and succulent as a result.

-The next day, I simply add everything to a Dutch oven and reheat over medium-low until everything is heated through.
+The next day, I simply add all of the crockpot corned beef & cabbage ingredients to a Dutch oven and reheat over medium-low until everything is heated through.
 I let the meat rest about 10 minutes before slicing into it.